52147/github-docs/README.md

 # github-docs

 ## Git : fatal: Could not read from remote repository.
 Please make sure you have the correct access rights and the repository exists
+Permission denied (publickey).
+fatal: Could not read from remote repository.

+Please make sure you have the correct access rights and the repository exists.

-// 1. generate ssh key
+// 1. generate new ssh key

 ssh-keygen -t ed25519 -C "debra4117@gmail.com"